Birdiary/station/README.md

 CountYourBirds is a project by a group of students at the Institute for Geoinformatics at the University of Münster.
 If you got any questions contact us via: [info@countyourbirds.org](mailto:info@countyourbirds.org).

+## How to Contribute
+Thank you for considering contributing to Birdiary.
+Birdiary is an open source project, and we love to receive contributions from our community — you!

+There are many ways to contribute, from writing tutorials or blog posts, improving the design of the station, submitting bug reports and feature requests or writing code which can be incorporated into Birdiary itself.

+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

+This Repository comprises the code and issues for the station.
+Which means, if you want to contribute to the code running on the station, please contribute here. __Contributions in this repository do not have to stick to the code.
+They can also be about the hardware or design of the station.__ Whereas when you want to contribute to the webserver(website), please use this repository https://github.com/Birdiary/webserver
+### Reporting bugs
+If you find a security vulnerability, do NOT open an issue.
+Email info@wiediversistmeingarten.org instead.

+If you encounter a bug, check if the bug has already been reported here https://github.com/Birdiary/station/issues.
+If the bug has not been reported, you can open an issue to report the bug here https://github.com/Birdiary/station/issues/new.
+For a bug, please add the label "bug".

+When filing an issue, make sure to answer these four questions:
+> 1. What operating system and processor architecture are you using?
+> 2. What did you do?
+> 3. What did you expect to see?
+> 4. What did you see instead?

+### Suggest Feature
+If you wish a special feature, feel free to add it as an issue, like a bug https://github.com/Birdiary/station/issues/new.
+Here, please add the label "enhancement".
+Add the moment, we appreciate any suggestions.

+### Code contributions
+Next to reporting bugs or suggesting features, we really appreciate code contributions.
+We suggest contributing through forking and pull-requests.
+A guideline how to fork a project and create a pull request can be found here: https://docs.github.com/en/get-started/quickstart/contributing-to-projects

+We look at pull requests on a regular basis and give feedback or merge them directly into our main repository.

+### Validating an issue or pull request
+You can also contribute by merging a pull request into your local copy of the project and testing the changes.
+Add the outcome of your testing in a comment on the pull request.

+Further, you can validate an issue or add additional context to an existing issue.